-What Factors Should You Consider when Choosing Your Business Entity?
+What Factors Should You Consider When Choosing Your Business Entity?

 If you are looking to bring in funding from third parties whom you don’t know, a classic corporation structure may be best.
 The corporate structure is more rigid and can require more formality under the various state corporation acts to be compliant with applicable law.

 An LLC, unlike any other entity out there, can be taxed as an S Corp, C Corp, partnership, sole proprietorship, or a non-stock corporation.
 That flexibility is really important, particularly for a new business, because it gives you the ability to move, change, and grow at different points in the business lifecycle when a different tax status may be more advantageous.

 We would set the business up as an LLC that elects to be taxed as a partnership.
-This way, the active member is able to get a greater share of the profits even though they own an equal share in the business – which wouldn’t be possible if the company was taxed as an S Corp.
+This way, the active member is able to get a greater share of the profits even though they own an equal share of the business – which wouldn’t be possible if the company was taxed as an S Corp.

 Common law partnerships come about automatically – no formal filing is needed to create one – but they carry significant risks; acts of one partner may be imputed to the other even if the other partner didn’t know about the act, and if no partnership agreement is put in place, all partners share equally in the partnership’s profits and losses irrespective of their level of involvement with the business.

-I don’t recommend sole proprietorships in nearly any case.
+I don’t recommend sole proprietorship in nearly any case.
 Sole proprietorships expose the owner and her personal assets if something goes wrong.
 Creditors can go after the owner’s house, car, and bank accounts if the company can’t cover its debts since the owner and the business are viewed as one and the same in the eyes of the law.

 Ironically, sole proprietorships are the default if you are a singular person in the business.
-Many of my clients come to me six months to two years after they have started their businesses to ask whether there is anything that needs to be fixed, altered, or updated.
+Many of my clients come to me six months to two years after they have started their business to ask whether there is anything that needs to be fixed, altered, or updated.

 The last major entity type that my firm handles is the non-stock corporation.
 A non-stock corporation is normally a good fit for someone who’s starting a charity.
 Whether the client is a successful businessperson who wants to start a charity on the side or an arts organization that is not looking to turn a profit but wants to have the corporate formality in place to protect themselves, non-stock corporations can provide structure and protection.

 For more information on Choosing a Business Entity in Virginia, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (571) 660-4077.
+Get the information and legal answers you are seeking by calling (703) 896-7704.

 Call Lipp Law